Giménez homers, Guardians roll past White Sox in 8-2 romp - WHIZ News

+CHICAGO (AP) — The Cleveland Guardians were already rolling by the time Andrés Giménez stepped to the plate in the first inning.
+The All-Star then gave them a big push.

-CHICAGO (AP) — All-Star Andrés Giménez homered, Josh Naylor drove in three runs and the Cleveland Guardians beat the Chicago White Sox 8-2 on Friday night.
+Giménez homered, Josh Naylor drove in three runs and Cleveland beat the Chicago White Sox 8-2 on Friday night.

-The Guardians rolled to their fourth straight win, pounding White Sox starter Lucas Giolito in the opener of a four-game series between two of the top three teams in the tight AL Central.
+The Guardians cruised to their fourth straight win, pounding White Sox starter Lucas Giolito in the opener of a four-game series between two of the top three teams in the tight AL Central.

-Giménez, who started a neat double play at second base with a behind-the-back toss in his first All-Star appearance, made it 4-0 in the first when he lined a two-run homer to right.
+Giménez made it 4-0 in the first when he lined a two-run homer to right, a big hit in an eventful week for the 21-year-old Venezuelan.
 The Guardians scored two more in the second to go up 6-0.

+He got to start at second base in his first career All-Star Game when Jose Altuve backed out after getting hit by a pitch just before the break.
+Giménez started a highlight-reel double play against Manny Machado in the Midsummer Classic when he grabbed a ball that took a weird hop off the mound and flipped a behind-the-back toss to White Sox shortstop Tim Anderson.

+“I think he should have been a starter to begin with,” Steven Kwan said.
+“I’m glad he got his recognition.
+There’ll be probably many more to come.”

 José Ramírez, who had two hits in the American League’s All-Star win, doubled and scored in the first.
 He also drove in a run with a groundout in the second.